 From Grace Kohn ’22: Applications to be a Wesleyan Writing Workshop tutor are currently open!
 Do you love working with other students?
 Are you interested in what it even means to be a writer?
 We want our Workshop to look like you: Whatever your writing background, class year, or major, we encourage you to check out more details and apply today!
 Our tutors are cheerleaders, sounding boards, and peers–not writing experts or teachers!
 Contact Ford Fellow Naomi Glascock at with any questions.
 Deadline: March 26, 2021.

 Yale Environment 360, an award-winning online magazine, is seeking a Web Editor to oversee the day-to-day operations of the website.
 The Web Editor’s responsibilities include preparing articles for publication (finding images, copyediting, and layout); writing short news items; handling all social media; and serving as general operations manager.
 A good sense of design and knowledge of HTML, CSS, Photoshop, and social media are essential, along with excellent writing skills and a strong interest in and knowledge of environmental issues.
-Link to apply above!
+Deadline past.

 The Party at the Edge of the World (syllabus here): Liz Woolford ’22 and Michayla Robertson Pine ’22 are the directors of Liz’s two-semester senior capstone project investigation into theater and ecological storytelling: The Party at the Edge of the World.
 From Liz: “This piece will be built by a small, core collaborative ensemble rather than a traditional DSM team.
 Core team members will take our student forum this spring, then devise and work on the show next fall (credited).
 Those not interested in joining the core team can join us next semester for a class that is part environmental performance think-tank, part creative endeavor.
 Students in the forum (in-person w/remote) will earn 1.0 ENVS credit.
 As we build this piece, we’re looking to create a classroom of folks with varied interests and strengths: artists, movers, activists, geologists, anthropologists, and everything in between.
 This is a learning experience & prior experience with performance/theater is not necessary.”
 Contact Liz Woolford, for all the details!